A Divorce Lawyer’s Top Tips to Her Friend About How to Choose a Divorce Lawyer

 As I told my friend, “You also want to make sure they are committed to learning about your family, your situation, and the things that matter most to you.”

 (Honestly, if they don’t talk about how critical this is right on their website, it’s a good clue they probably don’t prioritize it.)

-Many very skilled technically divorce lawyers fall into a trap of “just doing what they do.”
-They focus on what they think of as “winning,” or a good result based upon their experience.
+Many very skilled technically divorce lawyers fall into the trap of “just doing what they do.”
+They focus on what they think of as “winning,” or a good result based on their experience.
 But if what they think of as a “win” isn’t what is a “win” for you — well, what’s the good of that?

 Take Away: Your divorce lawyer needs to care about what you want for your post-divorce life.

 Choose a Divorce Attorney Who Will Tell You The Truth, Even When You Won’t Like It